turingschool/curriculum/source/topics/cli.markdown

 You can get a full year's calendar by specifying the year.
 For example: `cal 2014`.

-When you're running a ruby program by saying `ruby bin/hello.rb`, you are using the `ruby` command with `bin/hello.rb` as the argument.
+In the same way, when you run a Ruby program with `ruby bin/hello.rb` you are using the `ruby` command with `bin/hello.rb` as the argument.

 ## Custom Scripts